Nova-UTD/Nova-UTD.github.io/join.md

 Please do one of the following, or both:
 - Send us some examples of your past work.
 These could be blog posts, photos, illustrations, screenshots of social media posts, and so on.
 - Suppose we'd like to invite community members to join us as spectators for the completion of Voltron's [Grand Tour](/d2-overview), our first full lap around campus.
 Design some materials to promote this event.
 This can be as simple or as ambitious as you like, but the more creative, the better.
 We'd like to get a sense of your style.

+All sample submissions should be sent through our [Form and Sample Submissions](https://forms.office.com/Pages/ResponsePage.aspx?id=HR0ojU2c90uxbgMtFd6fbIFd-Rv8Ml9PhLjL-3yimtVUNkxZUzZDNjFBRTFYTkNaOFpKWkhLM0c5OS4u)** page.

+We're really looking forward to hearing from you.
+Should you have any questions, you can contact the team lead, Will, at *will.heitman@utdallas.edu*.
+Best of luck!